folio-org/folio-org.github.io/guides/rename-module.md

 Also it will still be configured, using the old module name, in [folio-ansible](https://github.com/folio-org/folio-ansible) roles for creating various reference environments.

+## Create spaces at Docker Hub

+For back-end modules, [create new spaces](/download/artifacts/#docker-images) at Docker Hub.

 ## Create repository, do git clone

 Create a new, completely empty GitHub repository.